Fury, The Fast and the Furyous

 Fury Warriors love to deal damage.
 They're very good at it, too.
 Fury talents tend to be oriented toward making weapon strikes faster and more potent.
-Fury Talents feature dual wielding specialization and options for slicing up multiple opponents at once.
+Fury Talents feature dual wielding specialization and buffs to enhance damage as they fight.
 In addition, all that screaming Fury Warriors do is because all the improvements to a Warrior's shouts are in this tree.
 If you like to kill mobs fast, and look good doing it, this is the spec!

 The Fury Warrior an awesome adventurer.
 For going on epic quests, braving the wilds of Azeroth alone, or exploring a dank recess of Lower Blackrock with a party, the Fury Warrior is there, always ready to meet the next deadly challenge.

 This Warrior isn't crazy, though.
 (Okay, some of them are...)
 They make tearing enemies into shreds an art form.
 It may look easy, but it requires a great deal of timing and precision.
 And, yes, for the truly great ones, a nice heap of talent as well.

 Those whirling blades of death, spinning and whirling through a fight with a gleam in your eye, cheerfully and methodically cutting down anything that gets in your way...